Scouting the Uru trail

 While the puzzles and exploration can be done solo, progress is made much easier by joining up with others and using multiple bodies (and brains) to complete them.
 When players aren't puzzle-solving in the game, there are plenty of optional fun activities in the main city, including games like hide-and-go-seek, find-the-marker quests, and rock, paper, scissors.

 uses voice chat, not merely for an internal party but to anyone within the range of your character's "voice."
 Now that I think about it, it's a shame more games don't experiment with this!

 , you needed to readjust how you play MMOs when you come to this game.
 "If you rush, you're going to miss what Myst

 ] is a multiplayer online game unlike any other," the player wrote.
 "You don't level up, learn skills or trades, buy equipment, or fight.
 So, what is there?
 Let's start with a gorgeous, imaginative virtual universe where you can indulge your love of discovery.
 Then add in thought-provoking puzzles.
 Next throw in a marvelous but decaying city where you can run, dance, play, and socialize to your heart's content.
 Sound interesting?
 Uru

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+is still kicking, even if it will never be the topic on most gamers' lips.
+For me, I was fairly ignorant about this title prior to researching and writing up this article, but now I'm intrigued -- and I might just have to go check it out.When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at email@example.com or through his gaming blog, Bio Break.